We are based on best practices in science pedagogy. Below, you'll find a brief summary of some of the research that informs our work.

 1) Student interest and engagement enables learning.

 There are two fundamentally different motivations for learning, and understanding the difference between these two motivations is key.
 Some students might be motivated for the sake of learning new things and improving their skills (learning orientation) whereas others may be motivated by receiving positive feedback from a teacher or avoiding criticism (performance orientation).
 Research has indicated that students with a learning orientation have increased cognitive engagement (Pintrich, Marx & Boyle, 1993).
 Research in science classrooms suggests that students who are intrinsically interested in the lesson will be more likely to view tasks as purposeful and worth doing (Pittman, Emery, & Boggiano, 1982), use more creative thinking (Amabile & Hennessey, 1992) and learn at a deeper level (Ryan, Connell, and Plant, 1990).

 Every Mystery Science lesson is crafted to motivate students for the sake of learning new things.
-Each Mystery starts with a genuine kid-question and an anchoring phenomenon that wows students.
+Each Mystery starts with a genuine kid-question and an anchor phenomenon that wows students.
 After this hook, every student wants to know the answer.
 Every minute of instruction continues to unfold by guiding students in the solving of the mystery.
 A series of clues and repeated discussions as well as opportunities for reflection and disagreement maintain a high level of engagement so that students are intrinsically motivated to investigate and figure out the answer.
 Since each Mystery is highly engaging for students, they are more likely to be invested in the activities and motivated to learn.